 However, some firms and marketplaces have fared relatively well amidst the chaos, and we’ll look at some examples while asking why they should offer inspiration to aspiring entrepreneurs.

 Let’s start with the obvious; as the impact of social distancing measures and lockdowns has compelled more people to shop online throughout 2020.

-Of course, this has accelerated a trend that was already prevalent prior to the outbreak of Covid-19, with estimates suggesting that the pandemic will add a total of £5.3 billion to UK ecommerce during 2020.
+Of course, this has become the best small business and accelerated a trend that was already prevalent prior to the outbreak of Covid-19, with estimates suggesting that the pandemic will add a total of £5.3 billion to UK ecommerce during 2020.

 The market leader for growth in this sector is Amazon, with this company remaining a trail-blazer that continues to influence the future direction of the industry.
 Interestingly, Amazon also offers support and increased exposure for affiliates and start-up ecommerce ventures, meaning that a raft of different companies can profit significantly in 2020.